psirusteam/Chapter9HHS/docs/04Associations.md

 \end{eqnarray*}
 ```

 One of the two hypotheses will be considered true only if the statistical evidence, which is obtained from the sample, supports it.
-The process of selecting one of the two hypotheses is called a Hypothesis Test.
+The decision about which hypothesis is true is based on the statistical evidence gathered from the data.
+This process is called **hypothesis testing**.

-In general, some important parameters can be expressed as a linear combination of measures of interest.
+In many cases, important parameters of interest, such as differences in means or weighted sums of means, can be expressed as a linear combination of various descriptive statistics.
+These combinations are often used in constructing economic indices or comparing population means.
+The variance of these combinations is important for understanding the precision of the estimate.
+That is, parameters can be expressed as a linear combination of measures of interest.
 The most common cases are differences in means, weighted sums of means used to construct economic indices, etc. Thus, consider a function that is a linear combination of $J$ descriptive statistics, as shown below:

 $$
 f \left( \theta_{1}, \ldots,\theta_{J}\right) = \sum_{j=1}^{J}a_{j}\theta_{j}